 If you are concerned about your finances in retirement, you may want to consider some of the following investment-related strategies for potentially optimizing your nest egg.

 Maximize tax advantages.
-Contributing to a 401(k), traditional IRA, Roth IRA, or other qualified plan may offer tax deductions, tax-deferred growth, employer matching, and/or tax-free distributions, depending on the types of accounts you utilize.
-Tax-advantaged investments—such as municipal bonds and annuities—may boost after-tax returns in non-qualified accounts.
+Contributing to a 401(k), traditional IRA, Roth IRA, or other qualified plan may offer tax deductions, tax-deferred growth, employer matching (for workplace retirement plans), and/or tax-free distributions, depending on the types of accounts you utilize.
+Tax-advantaged investments—such as municipal bonds and annuities— may provide benefits for after-tax returns in non-qualified accounts.

 Use catch-up contributions.
 If you are age 50 or older, you may be allowed to make what are called “catch-up contributions” to your 401(k) or IRA(s).
 This refers to an amount you can contribute over and above the annual IRS limit for savers under age 50.